howerj/cdb/readme.md

 	s - print statistics about the open database k - print all keys in the database d - dump the entire database out
-	+ - retrieve a single from the database if it exists
+	+ - retrieve a single item from the database if it exists

 The '+' option takes the format: